joergmlpts/imagebackup/README.md

 where `tqdm` should install without issues but `pyfuse3`, when installed with `pip`, needs the development package for `fuse3`.
-This package is called `libfuse3-dev` or `fuse3-devel` and it must be installed before `pip` is invoked as seen above for Ubuntu.
-The chapter
+This package is called `libfuse3-dev` or `fuse3-devel` and it must be installed before `pip` is invoked as seen above for Ubuntu and Fedora.
+The chapter [Pyfuse3 Installation](http://www.rath.org/pyfuse3-docs/install.html) has more information about the installation of `pyfuse3`.
-[Pyfuse3 Installation](http://www.rath.org/pyfuse3-docs/install.html)
-has more information about the installation of `pyfuse3`.

 Please note that this utility relies on the filesystem in userspace (FUSE) functionality.
-It will not run on Windows and all other platforms that do not have FUSE.
+It will not run on Windows and any other platform that does not have FUSE.

 ## Python API